ICY105/FluidCrafting/README.md

 function fluid:v1/api/slot_io
     Manages fluid IO via items.
 For example, providing a bucket of water will attempt to put 1000 units of water in a tank.
 Supports custom fluid container items (see NBT reference).
-	This items can be visually updated via function tag.
+	Items can be visually updated via function tag.
     > score #score #slot_io.in fluid.data: which tank slot to interact with
     > storage fluid:io input:{input_slot:{<item>}, output_slot:{<item>}}: A copy of the slot used for
         the input item, and the slot used for the output item.